 Tangential fans

-They generate a uniform flow along their entire length.
+They generate a uniform airflow along their entire length.
 They are used in some Airtècnics air curtain models, such as the Optima, the Aris or the TOP design air curtain.

 Applications: